flyck/Flyck/README.md

 ## Hi there!

-I am a cloud-native fullstack developer with a focus on serverless based in Germany.
+I am a cloud-native fullstack developer based in Germany.

 Key Facts:
 - My main clouds are AWS for work and cloudflare for side-projects